GREATDANELADY.COM

 Ox-E-Drops is clear a safe liquid that will kill pathogens: bacteria, fungus and virus.
 When feeding raw meat it is particularly important to use Ox-E-Drops to help prevent problems with the pathogens in raw foods.
 An added benefit is that Ox-E-Drops Drops does not kill the good bacteria of the gut and helps to encourage the growth of friendly bacteria.
 I believe Ox-E-Drops is very important component to a diet in the possible prevention of bloat and systemic fungus infections, toxic and leaky gut syndrome, because if it's ability to help keep the proper pH balance in the gut which is important in breeds that have a tendency to bloat.

 Ox-E-Drops can be use diluted (1 cup of distilled water + 1 teaspoon of Oxy-Drops) for a solution to clean out ears, eyes, to spray on skin or use as a colonic.
-It is very beneficial in systemic yeast infections as well.
+It is very beneficial for systemic yeast infections and other ear, eye and skin infections as well.

 Dosage - 1 drop per 20 lbs of body weight.
 Use daily on food, mix with a little water and your canned Eagle meat and use as a gravy.
 During times of illness - double this dosage.